Wright J65 Turbojet Engine

 Erected by Joe Davies Heritage Airpark.

 Location.
 34° 36.176′ N, 118° 5.271′ W. Marker is in Palmdale, California, in Los Angeles County.
 Marker is on E Avenue P, on the right when traveling west.
+Located at the Joe Davies Heritage Airpark.
 Touch for map.
-Located at the Joe Davies Heritage Airpark.
 Marker is at or near this postal address: 2001 E Avenue P, Palmdale CA 93551, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 4, 2018.
-This page originally submitted on March 18, 2018, by Denise Boose of Tehachapi, California.
-This page has been viewed 66 times since then.
+It was originally submitted on March 18, 2018, by Denise Boose of Tehachapi, California.
+This page has been viewed 159 times since then and 36 times this year.
 Photos: 1, 2, 3. submitted on March 18, 2018, by Denise Boose of Tehachapi, California. • Andrew Ruppenstein was the editor who published this page.